erkekin/benchmark-equatable-and-hashable-with-id/README.md

 ## Implementation Notes

-- The benchmark uses `CACurrentMediaTime()` for high-precision timing
+- The benchmark uses Apple's [https://github.com/apple/swift-collections-benchmark](https://github.com/apple/swift-collections-benchmark)
 - Includes warm-up runs to account for system optimizations
 - Results are averaged over multiple iterations
 - Memory usage is monitored to ensure consistent testing conditions

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You can use this library in any form.